 Insurance Claims and Property Damage

 New Jersey requires all drivers to carry a minimum amount of liability insurance, commonly referred to as “30/60/25 coverage.”
 This means the policy includes $30,000 of coverage for bodily injury for one person, $60,000 of coverage for more than one person, and $25,000 in coverage for property damage.

 In some instances, the insurance company may attempt to settle a motorcycle property damage claim for less than the amount the accident victim feels is deserved.
 Insurance payouts should be based on the amount the motorcycle should have been worth if it was not damaged in an accident.

 An insurance adjuster from the accident victim’s insurance company will review the damage and provide an estimate of reimbursement.
 You may also have your motorcycle’s damage assessed by your mechanic.
 Refer to the Kelley Blue Book value of your motorcycle to get a better idea of whether or not a discrepancy exists between what the insurance company is offering and what the motorcycle is worth.

 Personal Injury Attorneys and Motorcycle Property Damage Cases

 Personal injury attorneys are often assumed to only work with injured accident victims as they fight for compensation for medical bills, lost wages, and pain and suffering after an accident caused by another’s negligence.
-Many people may not realize that personal injury attorneys are often able to assist accident victims in cases where personal property has been damaged.
+Many people may not realize that motorcycle accident attorneys are often able to assist accident victims in cases where personal property has been damaged.

-For years, the attorneys at the Ferrara Law Firm have been helping injured motorcycle riders in and around New Jersey as they pursue compensation for their injuries after an accident.
-Contact The Ferrara Law Firm today for a consultation on your case.
+For years, the attorneys at the Ferrara & Gable Firm have been helping injured motorcycle riders in and around New Jersey as they pursue compensation for their injuries after an accident.
+Contact Ferrara & Gable today for a consultation on your case.